EOSC-synergy/sqaaas-gh-action/README.md

 The branch to fetch from the previous repository name.
 If a branch is not provided, the SQAaaS platform takes the default one.

+### `qc_uni_steps`

+Space-separated list of step identifiers (defined with the [sqaaas-step-action](https://github.com/eosc-synergy/sqaaas-step-action)) that take part in the assessment of the unit testing quality criterion.

 ## Outputs

 ### `report`